testdouble/jasmine-rails/README.md

     brew install qt

-But, because the trailblazing capybara-webkit driver has the same dependency, I'd recommend [perusing their documentation](https://github.com/thoughtbot/capybara-webkit) for help installing the qt libs on other platforms.
+for help installing the qt libs on other platforms, the I'd recommend [perusing capybara-webkit driver's documentation](https://github.com/thoughtbot/capybara-webkit), becuse it has the same dependency.

 ## Adding the gem